 Yes, you can give stocks as a gift.
 However, there is a procedure to follow and regulations to comply with.
 Here is an overview of everything you need to know about giving stocks as gifts.

-How to Gift a Stock
+How to Buy Stocks as a Gift

 Gifting someone stocks simply entails transferring the stocks from your account to theirs.
 The process is simple and quick, but it may vary depending on the nature of your stocks’ holdings.